Ap6pack/PDF-Search-Plus/README.md

 - **Caching**: The application caches PDF pages, search results, and images to improve performance
 - **Memory Management**: Large PDFs are processed in a streaming fashion to reduce memory usage
 - **Batch Processing**: Images are processed in batches to limit memory consumption
-- **Full-Text Search**: SQLite FTS5 is used for fast and efficient text searching
+- **Optimized Search**: SQL LIKE with wildcards for reliable and flexible text searching
 - **Pagination**: Search results are paginated to handle large result sets efficiently

 ## Security Features